EzraSkwarka/CYOA_Helper/README.md

 ​		The goal of this project is to create a stand alone engine for experiencing old Choose Your Own Adventure style books as though they are a text adventure game played on an older terminal style computer but with modern conveniences.
 If you're wondering why I'm doing this, I just thought it would be cool.
 And I'm right.

 To get started just download the latest release and boot it up.
-If you're unsure where to start run 'help' or run 'ls -book' to see they currently available adventures.
+If you're unsure where to start run 'help' or run 'ls -book' to see the adventures currently available.

 ## Current Features